 However, by increasing the performance of the GPU, the PC will have a much larger casing than its older counterparts as a consequence.

-Overall impact of case size on performance
+The overall impact of case size on performance

 Accordingly, the case size influences performance because it determines the size and type of processor, graphics card, and RAM that can be fitted on the computer.